 In this scam, contractors furnish erroneous information pertaining to the exact amount of roof damage.
 Although the prices seem acceptable, the roofers will fabricate problems to inflate the bid.
 Homeowners who aren’t well-informed about their roof are particularly vulnerable to this con.

 Trustworthy, authentic and experienced contractors have repeat customers, a solid BBB profile and a brick-and-mortar establishment.
 Rain-Go Exteriors, roofing professionals serving Raleigh, North Carolina since 1998, embodies these high standards.
 Helmed by a licensed contractor, Tim Howell, Rain-Go provides quality, expertise and, above all, integrity.
-Please call us at 919-875-0700 to discuss how Rain-Go can professionally handle your roofing needs.
+Please call us at 919-875-0700 to discuss how Rain-Go can professionally handle your roofing needs, gutter installation requirements, and whatnot.